 Department of Applied Physics invites applications for

-Doctoral Candidate in Coulomb Blockade Thermometry at the PICO Group (https://www.aalto.fi/en/department-of-applied-physics/pico-quantum-phenomena-and-devices) headed by Prof. Jukka Pekola
+Doctoral Candidate in Shortcuts to Abiabatic Control of Quantum State Physics at the PICO Group (https://www.aalto.fi/en/department-of-applied-physics/pico-quantum-phenomena-and-devices) headed by Prof. Jukka Pekola

-The project of the doctoral candidate will be to lead PICO group’s ongoing activities towards this research goal.
-The candidate will be trained in the nanofabrication and design of the relevant devices, as well as measurement techniques including cryogenic refrigeration, nanoelectronics, and potential for collaboration with metrological institutes for traceable implementations and cutting-edge techniques.
-The candidate will additionally be supported in becoming a recognised expert in this fundamentally and profoundly important field will have full access to the OtaNano research infrastructure, and the opportunity to work in a multi-national research group with strong international collaborations, as part of the Finnish National Centre of Excellence in Quantum Technologies.
+The project of the doctoral candidate will be the experimental implementation of these STA protocols.
+The candidate will be trained in the nanofabrication and design of the relevant superconducting quantum circuits, as well as measurement techniques in microwave and DC domains, including cryogenic refrigeration and nanoelectronics.
+The candidate will additionally be supported in becoming a recognised expert in this fast-developing field of superconducting quantum technologies, will have full access to the OtaNano research infrastructure, and the opportunity to work in a multi-national research group with strong international collaborations, as part of the Finnish national Centre of Excellence in Quantum Technologies.
 The skills acquired during the D.Sc. are currently in very high demand both in academia and in high-tech companies, with significant levels of investment from private and governmental funding agents in the field.

 HOW TO APPLY